moorepants/learn-multibody-dynamics/configuration.rst

 This "loop" vector expression must equate to zero for our linkage to always be a closed loop.
 We have a planar mechanism, so we can extract two scalar equations associated with a pair of unit vectors in the plane of the mechanism.
-We can pick any two non-parallel unit vectors to express the componets in, with the intuitive choice being :math:`\hat{n}_x` and :math:`\hat{y}`.
+We can pick any two non-parallel unit vectors to express the components in, with the intuitive choice being :math:`\hat{n}_x` and :math:`\hat{y}`.

 .. jupyter-execute::